 During Pollinator Week many organizations across the country are organizing events to install pollinator gardens and encourage us to take action.
 One activity that we will encourage you to do this Pollinator Week (and all summer long) is to go bumble bee watching.
 This is not only fun, but also a great way to contribute to real conservation science.

 Bumble Bee Watch is the community science platform that we use to collect observations of bumble bees—the charismatic megafauna of the backyard safari—throughout North America.
-Individuals can take photos of bumble bees they observe, upload them via the web site or phone app, and help build knowledge of where species occur and how they are faring.
+Individuals can take photos of bumble bees they observe, upload them via the website, and help build knowledge of where species occur and how they are faring.
 These records not only help us to track populations, including rare and endangered species, but also serve as a treasure trove of information to help improve plant recommendations for habitat projects and inform advocacy efforts.
 Bumble Bee Watch now serves as the platform for bumble bee atlas projects in seven states (OR, WA, ID, CA, NE, MO, and MN).

 Even sightings of common species help build a more accurate picture of the distributions and status of bumble bees across the U.S. and Canada.
 (Photo: Nancy Lee Adamson.)